HTO3/Hto3.SimpleSpecsDetector/README.md

 ### Memory
 - `GetFreeMemory` Number of bytes of physical memory currently unused and available.
-- `GetInstalledMemory` Get the amount of installed phisical memory in bytes.
+- `GetInstalledMemory` Get the amount of installed physical memory in bytes.
 - `GetVisibleMemory` The total amount of physical memory (in Bytes) available to the OperatingSystem.
 This value does not necessarily indicate the true amount of physical memory, but what is reported to the OperatingSystem as available to it.

 ### Motherboard